bersling/sveltepuzzle/README.md

 npm start
 ```

+Note: I chose to commit a lot of generated files, so the project can be started this easily.
+I thought an easy setup was more valuable than being too purist on the "don't commit generated files" dogma.

 ### Syncing chagnes from web to mobile

 To sync code changes into the iOS and Android projects do a `npm run capsync`.